Eloor Lending Library Ernakulam

 Eloor Lending Library is a chain of privately owned public libraries.
-It was established in 1979 in Ernakulam District of Kerala State.
-Now it has three branches in India including the one in Ernakulam.
+The first branch was established in 1979 by P Luiz John on Press Club Road, Kochi.
+Apart from the original location, there are two other active branches in Thiruvananthapuram and Bengaluru.

 This library is different from other conventional lending libraries, as they charge 10% of the cost of book as reading fee from members.